spookysys/telemetry-pcb/README.md

 # Credit

-Design derived from Adafruit M0
+Design derived from Adafruit M0 Feather Proto and Adalogger

 Adafruit invests time and resources providing this open source design, please support Adafruit and open-source hardware by purchasing